NoahDavey/100-days-of-code/log/r1-log.md

 I actually ended up working on the pricing service today since i think it would be best to wait a little on the exchange service for matts stuff to be merged in.
 Managed to decently abstract away the logic behind getting prices.
 Not sure if i like how the interface is atm though, involves alot of array searching, maybe a map would be a better approach...

 ### R1D70
+Ended up doing the exchange service stuff today which was good, managed to abstract away a decent amount of the logic around which exchange we were getting balances from to a separate file.
+The question of how we generesize that effectively still looms.
+The use of classes, inheritence and what not might help us a decent amount but will see how we go.
+Not sure if i will get around to coding tomorrow tbh, but if i do, i want to have a look at a swyftx integration

 ### R1D71
 ### R1D72
 ### R1D73